Roker

+Roker (/ˈroʊkə(r)/ ROH-kər) is a seaside resort in Sunderland, city of Sunderland district, Tyne and Wear.
+England.
+It is located north of the River Wear and Monkwearmouth, east of the southern part of Fulwell with the coastal resort of Seaburn to its north.
+It lies within historic County Durham.

 The majority of the houses in Roker are terraced or semi-detached.
-Further west, to the part bordering Fulwell, are cul-de-sacs with semi-detached bungalows, these being owned mainly by members of Roker's sizeable elderly population.
-On Roker Terrace (Roker's main street) are exclusive apartments and hotels which overlook the seafront.
+Further west, to the part bordering Fulwell, are cul-de-sacs with semi-detached bungalows; these are owned mainly by members of Roker's sizeable elderly population.
+On the seafront, located on Roker Terrace, are apartments, guest houses and the Roker Hotel.

-In addition to Seaburn seafront, the coast at Roker seafront plays host to Sunderland International Airshow, the biggest free airshow in Europe, which takes place each year, usually over the last weekend in July.
+In addition to Seaburn seafront, the coast at Roker seafront played host to Sunderland International Airshow, the biggest free air show in Europe; this took place annually, usually over the last weekend in July.
+However, it was cancelled indefinitely as Sunderland City Council claimed it did not align with their vision to make the city carbon neutral.
+The popular event, which attracted hundreds of thousands of spectators to Roker, was last held in 2019, just before the COVID-19 pandemic.

+Toponymy

+The name was first recorded as Roca in 1768.
+The exact origin of the name is unclear, but it may be a transferred name from Cabo da Roca in Sinatra, Portugal.

 History

 The story of Roker began in 1587, when the Abbs family were granted land on the north side of the River Wear on the condition that they provided six soldiers to defend the mouth of the river.
 Fast forward to 1840, when Roker Terrace was built upon the cliff tops, along with Monkwearmouth baths and Roker Park soon after.
 The pier and lower promenade were built six years later.

-In 1898 Roker Park Stadium was built and Roker became known worldwide for being home to Sunderland A.F.C.
-The stadium was used for ninety-nine years until 1997.
-In the early 20th century Roker became a hugely popular resort for locals and tourists alike, and in 1928 it was taken over by the Borough of Sunderland, along with Fulwell and Seaburn.
+In 1898, Roker Park Stadium was built and Roker became known worldwide for being home to Sunderland A.F.C.
+It was used for ninety-nine years until 1997, when the club moved nearby to the Stadium of Light.

+In the early 20th century, Roker became a hugely popular resort for locals and tourists alike, and in 1928 it was taken over by the Borough of Sunderland, along with Fulwell and Seaburn.

-In 1995 Roker Park Conservation Area was declared.
+In 1995, Roker Park Conservation Area was declared.

 Landmarks

-St Andrew's Church (1905–07) is recognised as one of the finest churches of the first half of the twentieth century and the masterpiece of Edward Schroeder Prior.
+St Andrew's Church, built 1905–07, is recognised as one of the finest churches of the first half of the twentieth century and the masterpiece of Edward Schroeder Prior.

 One well-known landmark of sorts in Roker is the Bungalow Cafe, which is an old-fashioned café in a tiny bungalow on the upper promenade.
-Also famous is the signpost next to the café, marked: "To Beach" (pointing towards the beach), "To Village" (pointing into Roker), "To Bungalow" (pointing to the cafe), and "To Germany" (pointing out to sea).
+Also famous is the signpost next to the café, marked: "To Beach" (pointing towards the beach), "To Village" (pointing into Roker), "To Bungalow" (pointing to the cafe) and "To Germany" (pointing out to sea).